-- > Observations
+- Observations

-- Presentations
+- > Presentations

 - > Activity sheets

+- Project work

 - Oral questions

+- b) Summative (final) assessment

 The goal of summative (final) assessment is to evaluate learning progress at the end of a training programme by comparing it against, e.g. set of competency standards.